elizabeth-7664/task-board/Task-board/README.md

 ## Overview

-This is a simple task management application that allows users to organize their tasks into different statuses: "To Do", "In Progress", and "Done".
-It features drag-and-drop functionality for easy task movement between columns and persists task data using both a Mock API for remote storage and local storage for offline access and improved performance.
-Users can also add, edit, and delete tasks, and categorize them using tags.
+This is a web-based task management application that allows users to organize and track their tasks across different stages: To Do, In Progress, and Done.
+It provides a drag-and-drop interface for easy task management and includes features for creating, editing, deleting, filtering, searching, and sorting tasks.

-## Core Features
+## Key Features

+* **Task Creation:** Users can add new tasks with a title, optional tags (comma-separated), an initial status (To Do, In Progress, Done), and a due date.
-* **Task Management by Status:** Organize tasks into "To Do", "In Progress", and "Done" columns.
+* **Task Display:** Tasks are displayed in three columns representing their status: "To Do," "In Progress," and "Done."
-* **Add, Edit, and Delete Tasks:** Create new tasks, modify existing ones, and remove tasks as needed.
-* **Drag-and-Drop Functionality:** Move tasks seamlessly between different status columns using drag and drop.
+* **Drag and Drop:** Tasks can be easily moved between columns using drag and drop to update their status.
+* **Task Editing:** Users can edit the title, description, tags, and due date of existing tasks.
+* **Task Deletion:** Users can delete tasks.
+* **Filtering:**
+    * **Status Filtering:** Users can filter tasks by their status using the sidebar navigation.
+    * **Tag Filtering:** Users can filter tasks by entering tags in the "Filter by tag" input field.
+* **Searching:** Users can search for tasks by title, description, or tags using the "Search tasks..." input field.
+* **Sorting:** Users can sort tasks by:
+    * Title (A-Z and Z-A)
+    * Due Date (Earliest and Latest)
+* **Due Dates:**
+    * Users can set a due date for each task.
+    * Due dates are displayed on the task cards.
+    * Approaching due dates (within 2 days) and overdue dates are visually highlighted.
+* **Visual Status:** Each task card has a colored indicator on the left side representing its status (blue for To Do, yellow for In Progress, green for Done).
+* **Column Distinction:** The "To Do," "In Progress," and "Done" columns have distinct light background colors for better visual organization.
-* **Local Storage Persistence:** Tasks are stored in the browser's local storage, allowing for offline access and faster loading.
+* **Local Storage:** Tasks are saved to local storage, so they persist across browser sessions.
-* **Mock API Integration:** Utilizes MockAPI.io to simulate a backend for persistent storage and data synchronization.
+* **API Integration:** The application interacts with a backend API to fetch, add, update, and delete tasks.
-* **Task Categorization:** Add and view tags or labels associated with each task.

 ## Technologies Used

-* **React:** A JavaScript library for building user interfaces.
-* **react-beautiful-dnd:** A library for creating beautiful and accessible drag and drop interfaces.
-* **MockAPI.io:** A service for creating mock REST APIs for development and testing.
-* **Tailwind CSS:** A utility-first CSS framework for rapid styling.
-* **JavaScript (ES6+)**
+* React
+* React Beautiful Dnd
-* **HTML**
+* Tailwind CSS

-## Live Demo
+* date-fns (for date manipulation and comparison)
+* [List any other libraries or frameworks you used]

-## Setup and Installation
+## Setup Instructions

 1.  **Clone the repository:**
     ```bash
-    git clone <repository_url>
+    git clone [your-repository-url]
-    cd <repository_directory>
+    cd [your-repository-name]
     ```
 2.  **Install dependencies:**
     ```bash
     npm install
-    # or
-    yarn install
     ```
 3.  **Start the development server:**
     ```bash
-    npm run dev
+    npm start
-    # or
-    yarn dev
     ```

-    This will typically start the application at `http://localhost:5173/`.
+    This will run the application in your browser, usually at `http://localhost:3000`.

-## Mock API Setup
+## API Endpoints

-This application uses MockAPI.io for backend simulation.
-To ensure it works correctly:

-1. Go to [https://mockapi.io/](https://mockapi.io/) and create a new project if you haven't already.
-2. Within your project, create a resource named `tasks`.
-3. Define the properties for your `tasks` resource (e.g., `id`, `title`, `status`, `tags`).
-4. (Optional) Add some initial task data in the "Data" section of your `tasks` resource to have some tasks displayed when the application first loads.
-Example data:

-    ```json
-    [
-      { "id": "1", "title": "Example Task 1", "status": "toDo", "tags": ["example"] },
-      { "id": "2", "title": "Another Task", "status": "inprogress", "tags": ["sample"] }
-    ]
-    ```

-5. Ensure that the API base URL used in your `src/api.js` file (or wherever your API functions are defined) matches the base URL provided by MockAPI for your project.
+The application communicates with the following API endpoints:

+* `GET /api/v1/tasks`: Fetches all tasks.
+* `POST /api/v1/tasks`: Adds a new task.
+* `PUT /api/v1/tasks/:id`: Updates an existing task.
+* `DELETE /api/v1/tasks/:id`: Deletes a task.
+* `GET /api/v1/projects`: Fetches all projects.
+    * [Add other project-related endpoints if applicable]

 ## Local Storage

-The application utilizes the browser's local storage to persist task data.
-You can observe the stored data in your browser's developer tools under the "Application" or "Storage" tab.
+The application uses local storage with the key `taskBoardTasks` to persist task data in the browser.

-## Contributing

-Contributions to this project are welcome.
-Please feel free to fork the repository, create a branch with your changes, and submit a pull request.

-## License
+## Further Improvements

+* user authentication, more advanced filtering/sorting options, priority levels, notifications.